statgen/colocus-ui-vue3/README.md

 <div ref="regionPlotRef" class="region-plot"></div>
 ...
 ```
-The `ref` variables are populated by functions buildCompareLayout and buildRegionLayout.
+Then the `ref` variables are populated by functions buildCompareLayout and buildRegionLayout in the composable.
 Internally, each uses an advanced Vue feature called VNodes.
 Vnodes are virtual nodes that Vue uses to track the entire structure of an application.
 At the highest level, declarative templates are compiled to Vnodes and then assembled into a virtual DOM.
 Vue tracks changes to the virtual DOM and periodically transfers changes to the actual DOM.
-Our build...Layout functions create Vnodes based on the underlying LZPlot library.
-The *Ref variables maintain a Vue reference to these components so that we can do things with them later, such as adding additional plots.
+Our build*Layout functions create Vnodes based on the underlying LZPlot library.
+The *VnodeRef variables maintain Vue references to these components so that we can do things with them later, such as adding additional plots.

-**buildCompareLayout()** in part replaces the template, the dataTableRowClick function, and the setData function in the Vue 2 app.
-Here, the plot is created dynamically as a Vue vnode, which gets assigned to the initially empty template div, with a ref named comparePlotRef.
-This avoids having to do a full page reload, as in the Vue 2 version.

-There is an additional flag, filterStore.lzPageTableDataLoaded, that controls when table data is loaded on the LZ page.
-The flag is set to false in the onMounted hook of that page.
-Thus the loadData() function will load the table data, and set the flag to true, so that if the user clicks others row in the data table, subsequent calls to loadData  will reload only the plot data, not the table data.
+A key function in the composable, **assembleLayout()**, builds the overall containers (compare and region), then adds the initial plots to the region panel.

+**buildRegionLayout()**, which, replaces the old static configuration, builds the container that will hold the region plots, saves a ref to the Vnode, and populates the regionPlotRef, which is passed in from the LZ page, and is thus displayed by Vue's reactivity system.

+Similarly, **buildCompareLayout()**, builds the container, and also creates the scatter plot directly.

 #### The LD panel
 The LDPanel is component that displays operational controls for the LZ page, including a list of variants to be used as LD references in the region plots.
-LDPanel depends on a composable, ldRefs.js.
-Initially the composable was used to provide a list of unique variant values, which were then rendered as a set of radio buttons formatted by VariantLabels.
-For unknown reasons, it stopped working, and would display duplicates of the initial pair of values and no others.
-Using a variety of watchers and computed properties in various files did not improve the issue, and in some cases made the problem worse (e.g., displaying no values at all).
-The workaround I found was to generate the list of unique variant IDs and push them to the filterStore, then pull them from there for display as radio buttons.
-However, using the VariantLabel component also caused erroneous behavior.
+The list is generated in the composable and then pushed to the filterStore.
+Earlier, I tried supply the list directly to the LDPanel, but it would not display correctly.
+In different scenarios, it would display only the first two elements, or duplicate the first two elements as panels were added, or display nothing in the label slot.
+The functional workaround was to push the list to the filterStore.

+So LDPanel  pulls the list from there for display as radio buttons.
+Using our VariantLabel component caused erroneous behavior.
 The solution was to render and format the values directly.
 The downside to this is that it is partially redundant with code in the VariantLabel component.
 My hunch is that Vue's reactivity system was failing with all the nesting.
 Perhaps a new version of Vue, Vuetify, or both will help.
-As of this writing (2024-07-10), we are using the following key libraries, which are the latest as of this date:
+As of this writing (2024-07-22), we are using the following key libraries, which are the latest as of this date:

 ```
     "pinia": "^2.1.7",
-    "vue": "^3.4.31",
+    "vue": "^3.4.33",
     "vue-router": "^4.4.0",
-    "vuetify": "^3.6.12"
+    "vuetify": "^3.6.13"
 ```

 ## Misc debugging hints
 - use {{ $log() }} in templates to log local values to console.
-This is defined in main.js
+This is defined in main.js.

 ## Section headings in view and component files
 I find that it helps reduce cognitive load to have the sections in the same order throughout the application.
 There are some dependencies among them; for example, variables must be defined before watches.
 Very simple components don't need the overhead.
 This structure does not fit composables, constants, and helper files.
 In those cases, we list functions alphabetically.